flouthoc/dbtree/README.md

 # DBtree, a super-simple C database tree

 dbtree is a basic database tree used to store entries associated with their values.
-So, here are three simple functions you may use to create your tree and collect keys->values (something similar to a 'map' type):
+So, here are five simple functions you may use to create your tree and collect keys->values (something similar to a 'map' type):

-First initialize your dbtree
+## dbtree_create

+The first thing to do is to initialize your database, allocating memory

-    dbtree *mytree = malloc(sizeof(dbtree));
+    dbtree *MyDatabase = malloc(sizeof(dbtree));

+    Or simply:
+    dbtree_create(MyDatabase);

 ## dbtree_store